Why Is It So Hard To Lose Weight After Menopause?

 - Start exercising or increase the amount of exercise you do.
 The two main types of exercise are aerobic exercise (that makes you huff and puff) and strength training (using weights or your own body weight).
 As women become older, exercise becomes more important, not just for losing weight but for helping to prevent various diseases, particularly osteoporosis, cancer and heart disease.
 Strength training exercise will increase the amount of muscle on your body, and the more muscle you have, the faster your metabolic rate will be.

 - Reduce the amount of carbohydrate you consume.
 Foods like rice, potatoes, breakfast cereals, pasta, bread and any food made of flour are high in carbohydrate but low in nutrients.
 Therefore they fill your tummy and provide lots of calories.
-If you don’t exercise a great deal, or you are carry excess body fat, you don’t need all those calories.
+If you don’t exercise a great deal, or you are carrying excess body fat, you don’t need all those calories.
 Eating more carbohydrate will only pile on more weight.
 High carbohydrate foods raise your blood insulin level and that stimulates abdominal weight gain.
-Our Syndrome X book contains an easy to follow low carbohydrate eating plan.
+Sugar and high carbohydrate foods can be quite addictive and many people find it difficult to reduce or eliminate them.
+The herbs and nutrients in Glicemic Balance capsules help to stabilize blood sugar, thereby reducing cravings.

 - Cook.
 Eating three proper meals a day, rather than nibbling throughout the day is an effective way to lose weight.
 Many women stop cooking when the children leave home or they live alone for other reasons.
 Make an effort to prepare quality healthy meals, even if you are cooking for one.